-Standard Description Date of Adoption Effect on Financial Statements ASU 2017-04, Intangibles- Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment This update eliminated the requirement to calculate the implied fair value of goodwill (the second step in the former two-step test) to measure a goodwill impairment charge.
+ASC Description Date of Adoption Effect on Financial Statements ASC 350 "Intangibles - Goodwill and Other" This update eliminated the requirement to calculate the implied fair value of goodwill (the second step in the current two-step test) to measure a goodwill impairment charge.
 Instead, entities should perform the goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and recognize an impairment charge for the excess of the carrying amount over the fair value, with the loss not to exceed the total amount of goodwill allocated to that reporting unit.
 This guidance was applied in the period of adoption.
 January 1, 2020 The adoption of this update did not have an effect on our financial position or results of operations.
-ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework- Changes to the Disclosure Requirements for Fair Value Measurement This update amended the fair value measurement guidance by removing or clarifying certain existing disclosure requirements, while also adding new disclosure requirements.
+ASC 820 "Fair Value Measurement" This update amended the fair value measurement guidance by removing or clarifying certain existing disclosure requirements, while also adding new disclosure requirements.
 Specifically, this update removed certain disclosures related to Level 1 and Level 2 transfers and removed the discussion regarding valuation processes of Level 3 fair value measurements.
 The update modified guidance related to investments in certain entities that calculate net asset value to explicitly require disclosure regarding timing of liquidation of the investee's assets and timing of redemption restrictions.
 The update added disclosures around the changes in unrealized gains and losses in other comprehensive income for recurring Level 3 investments held at the end of the reporting period and adds disclosures regarding certain unobservable inputs on Level 3 fair value measurements.
 The guidance was applied both retrospectively and prospectively, depending on the specific requirement of the update.
 December 31, 2018 for the removal and modification of certain disclosures and January 1, 2020 for the addition of certain disclosures.
 The adoption of this update modified our disclosures but did not have an impact on our financial position or results of operations.